I made this page to describe and semi talk about “Cherry Eye” in Cocker Spaniels.

 I would make sure the common health issues in Cockers are being covered.

 - Ectropion (drooping of the lower eyelid)

 - Entropion (inward eyelid)

 - Lip fold pyoderma (additional skin fold)

 - Congestive heart failure

-- Phosphofructokinase deficiency (inherited disorder causing breakdown of red blood cells)
+- Phosphofructokinase deficiency (inherited disorder causing a breakdown of red blood cells)